troopashells/M.I.M.P/README.md

 *What to expect from M.I.M.P
 - M.I.M.P stands for "mimp is mugen pi".
 So pi mugen stuff.
-- We will be making a prebuilt Mugen, M.I.M.P, with chars and screenpacks.
+- We will be making a prebuilt Mugen, M.I.M.P screenpack and chars. optimized for pi 4.
-- M.I.M.P prebuilt will be optimized to run on pi 4
+- WE ARE WORKING ON A SCRIPT TO DOWNLOAD 10-20 MUGENS AND AUTO MAKE SCRIPTS THAT INSTALL WINE, MESA, BOX86, MUGENS, AND LAUNCH FILES.

 *Resources
 - Box86 Github - https://github.com/ptitSeb/box86